ThuriyaThwin/CP_SAT/README.md

 * -fixedLearntSize : [integer] A fixed size of the clause database after the reduction.

         Default value : 2000

+* -maxnogoodsize : [integer] Clauses that have a size at most equal to this parameters will be kept when performing forget.

+* -probforget : [positive intege bounded by 100] The probability that a large clause (w.r.t maxnogoodsize) whill be forgotten.
+By default equal to 100.

 * -forgetfulness : [double] the % of forgetfulness of clauses.